 Groups of ascription, those of affiliation, groups based on gender, social class, and race.
 Humans are adept at utilizing communication for self-expression and exchanging ideas.
 Humans create complex social structure composed of many cooperating and competing groups.
 Humans are social by nature.
 We must examine how people interact in group settings.
 Groups are an object of study not only for sociologists, but also for social psychologists, and those working on forms of demography and demographic diversity.
 Social phenomena is all about groups.
-Audiences, committees, gangs, juries, teams, and even have terrorist groups.
+Audiences, committees, gangs, juries, teams, and we even have terrorist groups.

 According to Aristotle humans are social animals by nature.
 We spend much of our lives in the company of other people.
 Human infants also seem to be predisposed to form attachments to others and babies who are deprived of human contact have higher mortality rates.
 Status groups are determined by the distribution of social honor style of life is shared by a status group.
 Economic elements like similar class position does not necessitate similar status groups have contempt for the nouveau riche.
 Economic classes may be members of a same status group if they share the same specific style of life.

 The Sociology of Groups and the Economics of Incentives: Theory and Evidence on Compensation Systems - William E. Encinosa III, Martin Gaynor, James B. Rebitzer.
 Abstract - This paper incorporates the sociological concept of group norms' into an economic analysis of pay systems.
 We use a behavioral microeconomic model and a unique survey of medical groups to examine the theoretical and empirical relationship between group norms and incentive pay.
 Our findings suggest that, at least for medical groups, norms are binding constraints in the choice of pay practices.
-While group norms matter, the patterns in the data suggest that they are not all that matters.
-Analysis of the preferences and activities of individual physicians indicate that factors highlighted by the economic theory of agency, notably income insurance and multi-task considerations, also shape pay policies.
-The conclusion we draw from these results is that the sociological concept of group norms augments rather than replaces more conventional economic analyses of pay practices.

 Where the Action Is - Small Groups and Recent